Medically reviewed on Sep 6, 2018

 Dizziness can range from fleeting faintness to a severe balance disorder that makes normal functioning impossible.
-Among adults over 60, about 20 percent have had a dizziness episode that affected their usual activities.
+Among adults over age 65, up to 30 percent experience dizziness.

 Dizziness may feel like: